 Planning permission matters in and around Chipstead Village

-This page aims to inform residents on how the Chipstead Residents' Association is involved in village planning matters, and give guidance on how you can interact with RBBC when commenting on, or search for, planning notices.
+This page aims to inform residents on how the Chipstead Residents' Association is involved in village planning matters, and give guidance on how you can interact with RBBC when commenting upon, or searching for, planning applications.

 One of the most important functions of the CRA is monitoring the planning applications submitted each month.
 Some are major undertakings, whilst others are much smaller, but all have the potential to impact on the lives of Chipstead residents.

-The CRA has one committee member who reviews applications that are verified by the local planning authority, Reigate and Banstead Borough Council (RBBC) and appear on its website.
+The CRA has one committee member who reviews applications that have been verified by the local planning authority, Reigate and Banstead Borough Council (RBBC) and appear on its website.

 RBBC invites the CRA as a consultee to make observations on planning applications where appropriate, taking into account the council’s planning policies as well as the wider strategic planning and development guidelines.
 The CRA gives a formal response, where necessary, to RBBC.

 The CRA reviews all applications for Chipstead and will comment where appropriate according to this policy.
-The applications where we have submitted comments will be included in a monthly planning newsletter to all subscribers.
+The applications and comments are posted to the village website under this Planning tab and included in a monthly planning newsletter to all subscribers.

 The Committee have decided that its planning effort will be focused upon the following types of applications: